fwi/sbtreeconf/README.md

 The apidocs can be found under http://localhost:8080/docs/index.html

-Actuator endpoints require a user with role `manage`.
+All actuator endpoints, except the health-endpoint, require a user with role `manage`.

 ```
 curl -u manager:manages -svv http:/localhost:8081/actuator/ | jq .